fuzzypicklz/SWE-training-proj-1/README.md

 1. run: `node www` to run the server file
 2. put: `localhost:3000` in the browser and check if you see web app works.

+#### Note: for this project, it will not work until you set up the mysql configuration.

 ## Overview
 For this assignment, you will be learning to get familiar with the normal ways of how to use an express app with a frontend view engine.(in this case, embeded javascript)